AdrianaRidas/Archaeogame/README.md

 ### What programs did we work with?

 We worked with Unity version **2021.3.0f1**.
-Please open the project with this version as well so that everything continues
+Please open the project with this version as well so that everything continues to work.

-### Work distributionto work.
 We use the Asset [Dialogue System for Unity](https://assetstore.unity.com/packages/tools/ai/dialogue-system-for-unity-11672) as the base for possible conversations and interactable Objects.
 The illustrations were done partly with [Adobe Illustrator](https://www.adobe.com/de/products/illustrator.html?gclid=CjwKCAjwo_KXBhAaEiwA2RZ8hGLCobLRWh00JQReYHQckQNAgv3V1iFeyhOgf82Rv4Rwlx9ZXUKfbBoCgmYQAvD_BwE&mv=search&mv=search&sdid=KCJMVLF6&ef_id=CjwKCAjwo_KXBhAaEiwA2RZ8hGLCobLRWh00JQReYHQckQNAgv3V1iFeyhOgf82Rv4Rwlx9ZXUKfbBoCgmYQAvD_BwE:G:s&s_kwcid=AL!3085!3!599955190798!e!!g!!adobe%20illustrator!1425872103!56040776556) and partly with [Krita](https://krita.org/en/) and [Inkscape](https://inkscape.org/de/).

+### Work distribution

 Nikolai Kleinschmidt did all of the creative writing, except the Introduction Monologue.
 He implemented the dialogues and configured the logic behind it aswell as the "Quest"-system.
 He was also in charge of game logic and Unity integration+build.